michalinacienciala/experimental/docs/app-development/api-docs/tbtc-v2/generated-docs/index.md

 ## Bank

-Bank is a central component tracking Bitcoin balances.
+TEST is a central component tracking Bitcoin balances.
 Balances can be transferred between balance owners, and balance owners can approve their balances to be spent by others.
 Balances in the Bank are updated for depositors who deposited their Bitcoin into the